-The Board are expected to play a key role in the validation of the Internal Model.
-In particular, syndicates should demonstrate that the Board uses validation as a means of better understanding the Internal Model, and its strengths and weaknesses.
+The board are expected to play a key role in the validation of the internal model.
+In particular, Agents should demonstrate that the board uses validation as a means of better understanding the internal model, and its strengths and weaknesses.
 Specifically, Lloyd's expects to see evidence of:

-- Board involvement in the design of the validation process; - How any validation findings are reported to the Board; - Board involvement in the process of remediating validation issues to resolution.
+- board involvement in the design of the validation process; - How validation findings are reported to the board; - board involvement in the process of remediating validation issues from escalation to resolution.

-The Board is expected to be able to challenge the validation process and its results.
+The board is expected to be able to challenge the validation process and its results.

-2 Qualitative Components of validation
+2 Qualitative Components of Validation